semgrep/semgrep/docs/pattern-features.md

 ### Typed Metavariables

-Typed metavariables only match a metavariable if it is of a specific type.
+Typed metavariables only match a metavariable if it is declared as a specific type.
 For example, you may want to specifically check that `==` is never used for strings.